-The likes of Tenz, Wardell, and Mixwell have made her a frequent pick for mechanically-gifted fraggers in pro play.
+It shouldn’t be surprising that the likes of Tenz, Wardell, and Mixwell who are mechanically-gifted fraggers, have made her a frequent choice in pro play.

-His free and unlimited smokes are especially useful in long-lasting rounds, especially after the enemy team has spent most of their utility
+Lastly, his free and unlimited smokes are especially useful in long-lasting rounds, especially after the enemy team has spent most of their utility.